Events Calendar

 Introduction

-This training event is designed to provide a practical overview and key skills for digital preservation for the preservation of media art.
-At the end of the course practitioners will:
+This training event is designed to provide a practical overview and key skills in digital preservation for the preservation of media art.
+At the end of the course participants will:

 • Have a shared understanding of core skills in digital preservation